 Little Ribbons: Fresh or Dried Pasta Variations

-We whole-heartedly encourage you to create this recipe using our Easy, Homemade Semolina Pasta Dough recipe.
+We whole-heartedly encourage you to create this recipe using our Homemade Fettuccine recipe.
 There is simply no comparison to the bouncy chew of handmade Italian pasta.
-Surely, taking the extra time to prepare handmade pasta is sure to wow your significant other.
-However, if you don’t have the time, or if your date-night lover isn’t the one, we get it.
-You can easily substitute a boxed or pre-made fettuccine to your liking.
+Surely, taking the extra time to prepare handmade pasta is sure to wow your guests.
+However, if you don’t have the time, feel free to use your favorite boxed or pre-made fettuccine pasta.
 Either way, we recommend transporting your oh, so slightly undercooked pasta (directly from the boiling water) into the sauce.
 Finish cooking your starchy little ribbons in the sauce so the sun-dried tomato alfredo clings thickly to every bite.

 A Sweet, Luxurious Drizzle

 Cooking down a bit of balsamic vinegar into a thick, flavorful reduction could not be any easier.
 It’s also a steadfast way to improve your chef game.
 The sweet and sticky tang of a balsamic reduction adds just enough zip to cut through this alfredos’ creamy richness.
 With just a splash of balsamic and a little time you can add a whole new level of complexity and flare.
-We recommend using a high-quality vinegar for the best results.
-Lesser-quality vinegar can still yield delicious, syrupy reductions but will yield less and take a little extra time to compensate for evaporating the added water.
-The amount of vinegar suggested for this recipe yields just enough for a generous drizzle.
-However, a balsamic reduction pairs beautifully with endless vegetables and proteins and you are welcome to make a larger quantity to be kept in the refrigerator for up to two months.
+A balsamic reduction pairs beautifully with endless vegetables and proteins and can be kept in the refrigerator for up to two months.